Partners in practice: nurses working together through change

 Do you have any burning questions to ask about the nursing associate role, how it will operate in practice and potential impact on the nursing workforce?
 Don’t miss this opportunity to ask our interactive panel representing nurses and nursing: Sam Donohue, Senior Nurse Manager: Policy, Health Education England, Emma Westcott, Assistant Director, Strategy & Insight, Nursing and Midwifery Council and Catherine Gamble, RCN Mental Health Professional Lead and Head of Nursing Development at South West London and St Georges Mental Health NHS Trust, will share their views on how the nursing associate role will change the future of nursing education and practice.
 You can also send anonymised questions in advance of the conference to email@example.com

 Sam Donohue, Senior Nursing Manager: Policy, Health Education England, will share national updates on the developing role of the nursing associate.
 Sam will feedback on the quality assurance activity that is currently occurring with the test sites, update on the test site evaluation study, lead discussion around the sustainable development of the role and progression into and beyond the Nursing Associate role.
-For further information and latest updates visit: https://hee.nhs.uk/
+Emma Westcott, the Nursing Associate Programme Director at the NMC, will then outline the NMC’s approach to regulation of the nursing associate role and discuss the safeguards that are associated with the development and introduction of a new role.
+For further information and latest updates visit: https://hee.nhs.uk/ and https://www.nmc.org.uk/

 Andy Anderson, former Chief Executive Officer at the Association for Simulated Practice in Healthcare (ASPiH) and Director of Vopulus Limited will discuss the latest advances within simulation.
 Andy will cover the role and value of simulation in supporting nursing education and practice, the key benefits for the workforce, and demonstrate how simulated practice links to improvements in patient safety and quality of care.
 The talk will cover the use of simulation in nursing undergraduate and pre-registration education as well as postgraduate and post registration training and on-going CPD for all of the health and social care workforce.